We develop affordable direct air capture technology

 Having the idea is great, but it took a great deal of irrational optimism to really get it done!

-Carbyon uses a rigorously different approach compared to competing technologies: a fast swing process by means of a rotating drum that contains a material, modified to efficiently capture CO2 out of air.
+Carbyon uses a rigorously different approach compared to competing technologies: a fast swing process by means of a modular machine that contains a material, modified to efficiently capture CO2 out of air.